Mom’s Famous Homemade Beef Vegetable Soup

 How to Freeze the Homemade Beef Vegetable Soup

 Mom’s Famous Homemade Beef Vegetable Soup will remain fresh in the fridge for 3-4 days.
 However, you can store it within the freezer for up to 3 months.
-Tips for freezing the soup include allowing it to completely cool, then freezing a few servings per each freezer friendly container.
+If you plan to freeze this soup, allow it to completely cool, then freeze a few servings per each freezer friendly container.
 It’s as simple as that!

 Looking for Other Soup Recipes?